FOUNDATION/TECHNICIAN COURSE

 CHOOSING SUITABLE ANTENNAS

-If you're very lucky, you'll live on top of a hill with solar-power and no neighbours and you can have an antenna farm going on, with huge, triple-stack.
+If you're very lucky, you'll live on top of a hill with no neighbours and you can have an antenna farm going on, with huge, triple-stacks.
 Meanwhile, back on planet Earth, you'll probably live in a low valley urban area with whinging neighbours on all sides and a tiny garden.

 Life sometimes serves you lemons though and you just have to make the best of your situation.
 Yes, we all want a huge tower with a rotating beam, but maybe an end-fed wire will have to do - or short vertical.